The Wolverine

 The total runtime of The Wolverine is 126 minutes (2h 6m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, The Wolverine stands as a challenging project for the creators.
-It remains an essential piece of the 2013 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, The Wolverine is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2013 cinematic calendar.

 Frequently Asked Questions